kema206/safeTravels/README.md

 <h3><i>"Where we do the thinking"</i>  -Darren Evan</h3>

 <h2>About Our Website</h2>
-Picture having to travel but not being familiar with the place you are traveling to.
-This is where "Safe Travels" comes.<br> This website will help you to plan your travels by highlighting neighbourhoods with different colours corresponding to their<br>
-crime rates, so user could be aware of what safety will most likely look like based on past data.
-Moreover, if first respond is<br>
-something our users are concerned about, our website also provide multiple tags pinpointing the exact location of medical establishments<br> such as hospitals and medical clinics.
-To make planning even MORE easy, we also provide locations to public transport in the form of<br> skytrains.
-By using our website, travellers would not have to stress out planning everything!
+Picture having to travel but not being familiar with the place you are traveling to.<br> This is where "Safe Travels" comes.
+This website will help you to plan your travels by<br> highlighting neighbourhoods with different colours corresponding to their crime rates,<br> so user could be aware of what safety will most likely look like based on past data.<br> Moreover, if first respond is something our users are concerned about, our website<br> also provide multiple tags pinpointing the exact location of medical establishments<br> such as hospitals and medical clinics.
+To make planning even MORE easy, we also provide<br> locations to public transport in the form of skytrains.
+By using our website, travellers<br> would not have to stress out planning everything!

 <h2>How We Calculate the Crime Rate</h2>
-Our website calculates the crime rate per neighbourhood, so that the user can determine how safe it would be to stay in that neighbourhood.<br>
+Our website calculates the crime rate per neighbourhood, so that the user can determine how<br> safe it would be to stay in that neighbourhood.
 The formula that we used is:<br>

 ![alt text](img/formula.png)<br>

-This would give us the number of crimes that happen per 1000 people in each neighbourhood.
+This would give us the number of crimes that happen per 1000 people in each neighbourhood.<br>

 <h2>Future Improvements</h2>
 - Include areas outside of Vancouver<br>